 Oregon Paycheck Calculator 2026 – Estimate Your Take-Home Pay

-Use our free Oregon Paycheck Calculator to estimate your net pay for the 2026 tax year.
-This tool acts as an Oregon net pay calculator by computing Federal withholding, FICA taxes, Oregon income tax, and local transit taxes (like TriMet).
-With its high progressive tax rates (up to 9.9%), calculating your Oregon take home pay accurately is essential for financial planning.
+Use this free Oregon paycheck calculator to estimate your net pay for the 2026 tax year.
+This tool acts as a professional Oregon net pay calculator by computing Federal withholding, FICA taxes, Oregon state income tax (4.75% to 9.90%), and regional transit taxes (such as TriMet and Lane).
+Due to Oregon's high progressive rates, using an accurate Oregon take-home pay calculator is essential for precise budget planning.

 How the Oregon Paycheck Calculator Works

-Our Oregon payroll tax calculator uses the latest 2026 tax formulas to convert your salary into take-home pay.
-We start with your gross earnings and subtract:
+Our Oregon gross to net calculator uses the latest 2026 formulas to determine your actual take-home pay.
+We begin with your gross earnings and subtract the following mandatory deductions:

-- Transit Taxes: Mandatory deductions for employees working in the TriMet or Lane transit districts.
+- Transit Taxes: Mandatory payroll taxes for employees working in the TriMet (Portland area) or Lane transit districts.

-Oregon uses a progressive income tax system with four brackets.
-The top rate of 9.9% is one of the highest in the country, impacting your Oregon salary after taxes significantly.
+Oregon employs a progressive income tax system.
+The top bracket of 9.9% is one of the highest in the U.S., which significantly impacts your Oregon salary after taxes for higher earners.

 |---|---|